michelleleeyk/mealMaker/README.md

 ### Future Plans
 Could be interesting to categorise dishes based on their cuisines, allowing users to generate a random meal based on their cravings. </br>
-Would be nice as a web app with simple UI
+Would be nice as a web app with simple UI.
+Can even embed links to the respective recipes of the dishes.